sugarlabs/turtleblocksjs/guide/README.md

 ------------------

 Sometimes it is more convenient to compute the name of a box than to specify it explicitly.
-(Note that a similar mechanism is available for computing the names of actions.)
+(Note that the Do block affrds a similar mechanism for computing the names of actions.)

 In the following examples, we use this to accumulate the results of toss a pair of dice 100 times (example inspired by Tony Forster).